Where they started

 - Book a counselling session at your local Relate Centre.

-- Try a free Live Chat session with a trained Relate Counsellor.
+- Chat with a trained Relate Counsellor.

 *This case study is loosely based on the kind of scenarios we work with, as opposed to a specific client.
 Relate never shares the stories of our clients without permission, even with names and details changed.